 About the Open Science and Data Platform

-- To help Canadians learn about cumulative effects and development activities in their communities.
+• help Canadians learn about how the cumulative effects of development activities can affect their communities over time; and

 Open Government